topiwalaj/topiwalaj/README.md

 ## About Me

 I am a Full Stack Web Developer recently graduated from York University.
-I worked on two projects in the course, Personal project and Capstone project with a group with real world experience.
+I worked on two projects in the course, Personal project and Capstone project with a Team and Client.

 I enjoyed working on the projects.
 Always ready to learn new technologies, tools and frameworks.